 Opting for the gamma knife

 After many tests, my consultant, Mary Murphy, assured me that brain surgery was not the best option, as there was a serious risk that I would not survive the operation.
-Miss Murphy then explained the about gamma knife – where a very specialised piece of equipment uses radiation is to treat lesions on the brain.
+Miss Murphy then explained about the gamma knife – where a very specialised piece of equipment uses radiation to treat lesions on the brain.
 Luckily the National Hospital for Neurology and Neurosurgery is one of the few centres that offers this treatment.

 I came in as a day patient for the gamma knife procedure.
 I had to be positioned within a metal frame, which is screwed into the skull to keep you still.
 There is the potential to feel really intimidated when you are in a vulnerable position like that, but from the moment I arrived at the hospital every member of staff made me feel reassured, comfortable and above all, safe.
 It is down to the kindness of the Queen Square hospital team that what could have been a frightening time was made bearable.